Degenerating hyperbolic surfaces and spectral gaps for large genus: Preliminaries

 \subsection{Boundary of the Riemann moduli spaces}

 Denote by $\sM_{g,n}$ the moduli space of hyperbolic surfaces of genus $g$ with $n$ punctures, and $\sM_{g}:=\sM_{g,0}$ the moduli space of compact hyperbolic surfaces with genus $g$.
 It is well-known that $\dim_{\R}(\sM_{g,n})=6g+2n-6$.
 In particular, $\sM_{0,3}$ contains only one point represented by the hyperbolic thrice-punctured sphere.
+The Deligne--Mumford compactification of $\sM_{g,n}$ is by adding nodal surfaces into $\sM_{g,n}$, which is homeomorphic to the completion of $\sM_{g,n}$ endowed with the Weil--Petersson metric.
 Let $\partial \sM_{g,n}$ be the boundary of the Deligne--Mumford compactification of $\sM_{g,n}$.
 Recall that $\partial \sM_{g,n}$ is stratified, and each stratum of $\psM_{g,n}$ is a product of lower dimensional moduli spaces.
-Points in $\partial \sM_{g,n}$ are represented by hyperbolic nodal surfaces from pinching certain disjoint simple closed curves of $X_{g,n}\in \sM_{g,n}$.
-The following two lemmas will be useful in the proof of Theorem \ref{mt-1}.
+Points in $\partial \sM_{g,n}$ are represented by hyperbolic nodal surfaces in $\sM_{g,n}$ (see for example \cite{Masur76} for more detailed description on the completion of $\sM_{g,n}$).
+Locally the process of pinching a simple closed geodesic into a pair of cusp points can be written with respect to hyperbolic collar coordinates $(\rho, \theta)$: where $\ell$ is the length of the central geodesic circle.
+As $\ell\rightarrow 0$, the hyperbolic neck degenerates into a pair of cusps, which can be seen with the choice of the correct coordinates (see for example~\cite{Masur76, Ji93}).
+Another way to see this would be using the complex ``plumbing'' coordinates, which we will not .
+Hyperbolic nodal surfaces are obtained by pinching certain disjoint geodesic circles, and we call such family of hyperbolic metrics approaching nodal surfaces a degenerating family (see e.g.~\cite{Wolpert90}, and see Figure \ref{f:df} for an example).

+We also recall the Collar Lemma on structures of disjoint hyperbolic collars around short geodesics, which will be useful later in decomposing the surfaces. \begin{lemma}[Collar Lemma]{\cite[Theorem 4.1.1]{Buser10}} Let $\gamma_1 , \gamma_2, ..., \gamma_m$ be disjoint simple closed geodesics on a closed hyperbolic Riemann surface $X_g$, and $\ell(\gamma_i)$ be the length of $\gamma_i$.
+Then $m\leq 3g-3$ and we can define the collar of $\gamma_i$ by